Gold ETFs vs. Physical Gold: Which is Right for You?

 Benefits of a Hybrid Strategy

-- Allocate Your Investment: Based on your goals and risk level, decide how much to put in ETFs and physical gold.
+- Allocate by function: Based on your goals and risk tolerance, decide how much goes into ETFs versus physical gold.

 Making an Informed Decision